lilbexc1/Project-1-4/README.md

 School work
 Milestone 1

-My bot will be fetching sports-related trivia questions on a free API URL Open Trivia Database (OpenTDB)
+Our bot will be fetching sports-related trivia questions on a free API URL Open Trivia Database (OpenTDB) is our source for generating Trivia questions.